What causes white smoke?

 Since this is a boat and marine diesel forum, and, white smoke seems to come with the territory, I’ll first start by giving you about twenty years of personal experience with white smoke.

 The added fuel pressure for the higher HP rating was wearing out the pump way before its time.
 The reason the problem went away after five to ten minutes was that sufficient temperature within the engine itself allowed enough (complete) combustion to make the problem go away.
-Talk about a couple of years of my company making excuses.

 Obviously, the above scenario starts with item 6, “failed components.”
 But, as you can see, temperature comes into this as a “fix-all”.
 Since my initial experiences with white smoke in the late eighties, I can honestly say that I haven’t seen any direct failures of components that have led to any white smoke issues that always seemed to be a concern.
 Within the last few years, I’ve seen and been directly involved with white smoke concerns with Yanmar, Cummins, Ford, and Volvo engines.
 In none of these cases have I been able to ascertain exactly what has been causing the white smoke.
 But in all cases, the one remedy for all of these complaints is temperature.